Profile information Account settings

 What is PAYE?

 Most employees pay their income tax and NI contributions through the Pay As You Earn (PAYE) system.
-PAYE, which forms part of the payroll handled by employers, is used to calculate the tax payable by employees and make any relevant deductions at the source, paying these directly to HMRC.
+PAYE, which forms part of the payroll handled by employers, is used to calculate the tax payable by employees and make any relevant deductions at the source, paying these directly to HM Revenue and Customs (HMRC).

 Employers with at least one employee who earns at least £123 per week are generally required to operate PAYE.
 See the Government website for more details.